 Spoon flour into measuring cup and level with a knife.
 Measure flour into bowl.
 Cut in butter until mixtures resembles coarse crumbs.
 Blend in enough buttermilk until dough leaves sides of bowl.
 Knead gently 2 or 3 times on lightly floured surface.
 Cut with large biscuit cutter.
 Place on pan with biscuits touching.
 Brush tops with melted butter.
 Bake at 500 for 8 minutes or until golden brown.
 Cool for a few minutes on wire rack.

-What struck me about this recipe was that it’s so simple!
+What struck me about this recipe is that it’s so simple!
 Of course it gets slightly more complicated if you don’t have the White Lily self-rising flour, but it still doesn’t take much more time to throw these together than to open a can of store-bought biscuits!

 After doing some research both online and on my cookbook shelf, I decided to try to approximate a White Lily biscuit by substituting a mixture of national brand all-purpose flour, cake flour, and leavening for the white lily self-rising flour.